BLACK AND TANS CHARACTERS.

 ”Ex-soldiers wanted for a dangerous task.
 Immediate work.
 10 shillings a day.
 Apply within.”

-Louis was stumped.
+Louis was flabbergasted.
 Jobs!
 Available immediately?
 10 shillings a day!
 That three times what a skilled man earned!
 Why wasn’t there a huge queue?
 He hurried to the door of the 5 storey high government building.

-”Morning sir” said Louis tipping his hat perfunctorily.
+”Morning sir”, said Louis tipping his hat perfunctorily.
 He was saw excited the words tumbled out. ”Just saw the advertisement on the bill on the wall you see”, in his haste his West Midlands accent became a little more pronounced.

 ”Ah yes sir.
 Well pleased to have you.
 They just started recruiting today.
 Not an hour ago.
 You are in luck.
 Only a dozen men been in.
 Go straight upstairs and ask for Captain Dixon.”
 He spoke in a Cockney accent.
 The commissionaire took him by the forearm and looked deep into his eye, ”You are an ex soldier, mind?”